The Two Solitudes - Through a Lens Darkly

 Full disclosure: Andrew Leamy is my great-great-grandfather.

 Looking at the evidence, Andrew Leamy certainly deserved the old warrior label.
-He was involved in four significant, public incidents where there was some degree of violence:
+He was involved in four public incidents where there was some degree of violence, and history tells us that violence was ubiquitous in the timber industry:

 In 1837, a 21 yr.-old Andrew and others were charged with creating a disturbance at a lumbermen's meeting in Bytown.
 The meeting was disrupted by Catholics who were protesting the "disrespect offered by the Protestants to a statue of the Virgin Mary" in the procession of the day before.
-So, again a dispute of a religious nature.
-Andrew was acquitted of all charges.
+Once again, Leamy was thus involved in a conflict of a religious nature, a disturbance cited by Dr. Michael S. Cross, historian, as an example of how the many disturbances during the Shiners' War not only had little to do with logging but may also have had nothing to do with the Shiners (One disputed allegation recorded in the testimony of the case indicates that the men were associated with Peter Aylen).
+All that Andrew was accused of was breaking a window to enter the room.
+Andrew was acquitted of the charge of creating a disturbance.
+(The full account of the trial can be found in Richard M. Reid's The Upper Ottawa Valley to 1855.)

-An article in the May 3, 1845 Kingston Gazette and Chronicle tells of “the most shocking event that has ever occurred in this neighbourhood” on the banks of the Gatineau.
+An article on May 3, 1845, in the Kingston Gazette and Chronicle, tells of “the most shocking event that has ever occurred in this neighbourhood” on the banks of the Gatineau.
 The article goes on to describe how an argument over a paddle resulted in the death of a “fine stalwart Highlander named McCrae ... from Lancaster” at the hands of Andrew Leamy of Hull.
-A trial was eventually held and 29 yr.-old Andrew was again acquitted of all charges.
+The trial began on August 6, 1846, and lasted just one day after witnesses testified.
+Pleading self-defense, 29 yr.-old Andrew was acquitted.

 As a pillar of Wright's Town’s Catholic community and a good family man, an old resident of Hull wrote this of Andrew Leamy: "Another kind hearted man was Andy Leamy.
 I’ve known him to be driving along the road with a load of supplies for his lumber camp, and passing the hovel of a family in need, throw off a barrel of flour and pass on as though he thought nothing of it.
 Andy didn’t make much pretense of being a saint, but he did a whole lot of good all the same.
 He had thousands of friends and stood up for many at their weddings."